 In accordance with Section 106 of the National Historic Preservation Act of 1966 (36 Code of Federal Regulations [CFR] Part 800), as amended, Kirtland AFB transmitted a consultation letter to the State Historic Preservation Officer (SHPO).
 The SHPO responded that once the Areas of Potential Effect (APEs) for specific projects are defined, it may be necessary to complete National Register of Historic Places consultation.
 The SHPO recommended that Section 106 consultation be substantially complete before preparing a Finding of No Significant Impact (FONSI) and further recommended the development of a programmatic agreement (PA) per 36 CFR 800.4.b.2 and 800.14 (HPD Log 107738).
-However, because specific projects and project locations have not yet been determined, the USAF has determined the development of a PA is not feasible at this time.

-Because of the programmatic nature of the PEA, the APE is currently defined as the entire installation.
-It has been confirmed with the 377 Mission Support Group Civil Engineering Section that no specific activities or project locations have been determined at this time.
-As individual projects are developed, project-specific NEPA analysis will be conducted and Section 106 consultation will occur, to include the development of a PA if determined appropriate by the USAF and SHPO.
+However, because specific projects have not yet been determined, the development of a PA is not feasible at this time.
+Because of the programmatic nature of the PEA, the APE is defined as the entire installation.
+No specific activities or locations have been determined at this time.
+As individual projects are developed, project-specific NEPA analysis would be conducted and Section 106 consultation would occur at that time.